-Although the service lives up to its promises in this area, it is currently priced too high to go higher in our ranking.
+Although the service lives up to its promises in this area, its prices are currently far too high to go higher in our ranking.

-For users who value security and private encryption (which ensures that only the user can read the data), it’s best to look for cheaper alternatives.
+For users who attach importance to security and private encryption (which ensures that only the user can read the data), it’s best to opt for less expensive alternatives.

-pCloud, for example, has a private encryption option which, although it costs a lot less than tresorit.
-Sync.com is another option that offers the lowest prices for a service that offers private encryption by default and on all stored data.
+pCloud, for example, has a private encryption option which, although not free, costs much less than tresorit.
+Sync.com is another possibility, offering the lowest prices for a service offering private encryption by default and on all stored data.

 What is online storage?

-Online storage or cloud storage is widely used today.
-Not to be confused with online backup, it involves synchronizing all your data so that you can find your files at any time and from anywhere.
+Online storage, or cloud storage, is widely used today.
+Not to be confused with online backup, it involves synchronizing all your data so you can retrieve your files anytime, anywhere.

-The synchronized files are available from your computers, phones, tablets, or from a web browser.
+Synchronized files are available from your computer, phone, tablet or web browser.

-Cloud storage also offers other convenient features.
-For example, sharing files or folders with friends or colleagues becomes very easy.
-A simple link sent by email, and the file is shared, regardless of its size.
+Cloud storage also offers other handy features.
+For example, sharing files and folders with friends and colleagues is easy.
+A simple link sent by email, and the file is shared, whatever its size.

 Different types of cloud storage